 In-person Congress sessions take place on the campus of Western Michigan University.
 Find out more about the on-site logistics of the Congress here.

 The on-site facilities and services of the Congress are available only to registered attendees.
 Each in-person attendee receives a Congress badge; it should be worn throughout the Congress.
-You must wear your badge to attend sessions, visit the Exhibits Hall, attend the Saturday night dance, use the Student Recreation Center (for a fee), and use computer labs in Waldo Library.
+You must wear your badge to attend sessions, attend the Saturday night dance, use the Student Recreation Center (for a fee), and use computer labs in Waldo Library.
 Badges will be checked at selected session locations and at the Saturday night dance.
 Please be prepared to show your badge when requested to do so.

 Attending Online Sessions